|Type of keycap and switches|

 Another sound reason to get a wireless keyboard is the ability to pair and switch connections between multiple devices for some keyboard models.

-One thing to look out for USB Type-C connection port on the keyboard, which is increasingly replacing the outdated Micro-USB ported.
+One thing to look out for USB Type-C connection port on the keyboard, which is increasingly replacing the outdated Micro-USB port.

-If you need to connect the same keyboard to a laptop, desktop computer and tablet or mobile phone, then you will need to have a keyboard with multiple device connection capability such as the Logitech MX Keys.
-In fact, most Logitech keyboards have multiple device connection ability.
+If you need to connect the same keyboard to a laptop, desktop computer, and tablet or mobile phone, then you will need to have a keyboard with multiple device connection capabilities such as the Logitech MX Keys.
+In fact, most Logitech keyboards have multiple-device connection abilities.

 Recently, we reviewed and compared the Microsoft Designer Compact Keyboard which also has multiple device capabilities.
 One thing that they do differently is to use one key instead of 3 keys for the switching of devices, which we like a lot more than Logitech’s 3-keys for the same job.